 This review is calm, mature, understanding, and compromising, and might even get you more bookings because you’re showing what a reasonable person you are.

 The simple answer to this question is no. They’re not.
-A listing which just has 5 star reviews either doesn’t have enough review on it or guests have been heavily influenced to leave a 5-star review.
+A listing that just has 5-star reviews either doesn’t have enough reviews on it or guests have been heavily influenced to leave a 5-star review.

 How to deal with untruthful reviews

-Interestingly I’ve always found the Airbnb US call centre to be more helpful than the UK call centre.
+(Interestingly I’ve always found the Airbnb US call center to be more helpful than the UK call center.)

 How to prevent bad reviews on Airbnb

 Of course, there are many things you can do to stop bad reviews in the first place.

 - Building a good relationship with the guest from the moment they book

 - Check your cleaners’ work.
 (Also see this post on Airbnb Cleaners).
 First impressions count, and no matter how good the cleaner is, people are human and forget things.
 Half an hour spent checking around the property and fixing tiny little problems is well worth it.

 - Call the guest the day they are due to check in to make sure they have all of the information they need.
 They appreciate this.